Mark marries Marnie although she is a habitual thief and has serious psychological problems, and tries to help her confront and resolve them.

 The beautiful Marnie Edgar is a first-class bookkeeper and the apple of her employers' eyes.
-She happens also to be a compulsive thief who has taken her last employer, Sidney Strutt, to the cleaners before disappearing into thin air.
-But with Mark Rutland, she attempts robbery once too often.
+She also happens to be a compulsive thief who has taken her last employer, Sidney Strutt, to the cleaners before disappearing.
+With Mark Rutland, however, she attempts robbery once too often.
 He forces her to marry him, and out of love for her, uncovers the mysteries of her past that contribute to her penchant for taking other people's money.

 - The story opens as a woman with dark hair, seen only from behind, carries a suitcase along a train platform.
 The yellow purse tucked under her arm is presented at such an angle that it is suggestive of female genitalia.